Selling your business: Timing is critical

 If you answered "no" to most of these questions, you should click the button below and connect with one of Metro's business brokers.

-" Being proactive allows you to control the situation, when you are reactive the situation controls you.
-Proactive business owners who prepare to sell receive two times more for their business than owners who wait and react when they are ready to walk out the door.
+Being proactive allows you to control the situation; when you are reactive, the situation controls you.
+Proactive business owners who prepare to sell in advance receive two times more for their business than owners who wait and react when they are ready to walk out the door.